The Easiest Way to Calculate Employee Overtime

 When it comes to running a successful business, there are a few things that remain true no matter how many employees you have or what industry you’re in.

-Whether you have an old-fashioned pen and paper system or a robust staff clock in system, the fact remains that it’s your responsibility to accurately pay your employees for overtime work.
-Part of that comes from management of timekeeping overall, as losing track of straight time (non-overtime hours at an employee’s regular rate) will directly feed into losing track of the number of overtime hours an employee worked.
+Whether you have an old-fashioned pen and paper system or a robust staff clock in system, the fact remains that it’s your responsibility to accurately pay your nonexempt employees for overtime work.
+Part of that comes from management of timekeeping overall, as losing track of straight time (regular hours at an employee’s regular rate) will directly feed into losing track of the number of overtime hours an employee worked.

-According to the Bureau of Labor Statistics, the average American worker works slightly more than four hours of overtime per workweek, or, 208 hours per year.
+According to the Bureau of Labor Statistics, the average American hourly worker works slightly more than four total hours of overtime per workweek, or, 208 hours per year.
 Estimating an average wage of $21 per hour time-and-a-half pay, this works out to $6,552 per employee each year.
 For companies with multiple employees, it’s easy to see how this can quickly add up.
 Then there are the health risks that are associated with working overtime; with one study showing a connection between people who work 55 or more hours per week and cardiovascular disease.

 With this in mind, let’s look at a few important steps that you can do to accurately calculate employee overtime, while at the same time improving your overtime management system.